benjamin-heasly/signac-poc/README.md

 # signac-poc
 Proof of concept for working with Python, signac, and Matlab.

+This repo contains code and commentary about using signac to do a proof of concept for neural data analysis pipelines that use Matlab and Python.
+[Signac](https://signac.io/) is a Python-based tool for managing data and running analysis workflows / pipelines.

+This README covers:
+ - Setup for Python, signac, and Matlab
+ - Overview of sample data and analysis pipeline
+ - Musings on pipelines and signac

 ## Python Setup

 I used conda to manage my Python environment and obtain Python dependencies.
 Here's the [conda installation docs](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).